anan44/it-starts-with-clojure/materials/3-first-project/3-refactoring-project.md

 but other than that it is still quite much a mess.

 In other programming languages we would often try to solve similar issues with saving the results of each function to a variables.
-Even though clojure does provide possibility to save values to variables with [def](https://clojuredocs.org/clojure.core/def), it is not meant for this kind of usage.
+Even though clojure does provide possibility to save values to variables with [`def`](https://clojuredocs.org/clojure.core/def), it is not meant for this kind of usage.
 We will not even try that.
-(we will cover def later, so don't wonder about it now.)
+(we will cover `def` later, so don't wonder about it now.)

 So how will we solve this?
-Well the go-to tool for this sort of situation is [let](https://clojuredocs.org/clojure.core/let) function.
+Well the go-to tool for this sort of situation is [`let`](https://clojuredocs.org/clojure.core/let) function.

 ## [Let us be friends](https://clojurebridge.org/community-docs/docs/clojure/let/)

-[comment]: #(TODO: re write the let part.)

-Let is a special form that binds values to names.
+`let` is a special form that binds values to names.
 These are referred as lexical bindings in Clojure.
 Many other languages refer similar concepts as local variables.
 So with let we can create bindings that stop existing after the let form ends.